HAVE A GO AT OLYMPIC SPORTS

 #2 PGA Season Money List

-Jason would continue at the top of world golf throughout the 2016 season winning three PGA Tour events including the Players Championship and his second World Golf Championship.
-Jason also maintained his #1 PGA World ranking status throughout the first half of the year and backed up his Greg Norman medal success, winning it for the second year in a row.
+In 2016 season he won three PGA Tour events including the Players Championship and his second World Golf Championship.
+Jason also maintained his no.1 PGA world ranking status throughout the first half of the year and backed up his Greg Norman medal success, winning it for the second year in a row.

 PGA success would not come again for Jason until 2018 when he won the California Open for the second time and victory at the Quail Hollow Club Open in North Carolina.